disorderedmaterials/dissolve/web/docs/userguide/get/compilation.md

 #### `GUI`

 Requests that the GUI version of Dissolve be built.
-This option is mutually exclusive with `-DPARALLEL:bool=true`.
 Qt5 libraries and development tools must be present in the path, as well as [`FTGL`](http://ftgl.sourceforge.net/docs/html/).

 Usage: `-DGUI:bool=true`

-Default: `false`

-#### `PARALLEL`

-Requests that the parallel version of Dissolve be built.
-This option is mutually exclusive with `-DGUI:bool=true`.
-A suitable OpenMPI-compatible MPI compiler must be present in the path.

-Usage: `-DPARALLEL:bool=true`

 Default: `false`